icassina/random-repo/README.md

 The most interactive page.

-You'll notice that the bavigation bar has been augmented with a search box and a submit button, and a misterious light blue and gray area on the right side.
+You'll notice that the navigation bar has been augmented with a __search box__ and a submit button, and a misterious light blue and gray area on the right side.
 The search box should be glowing blue.
 An indication that it is the starting point of the interaction.

 Other elements in the pages are:

-* a map, on the upper-right side, centered on Europe (if you zoom in, you'll notice that Netherland is in the center);
+* a __map__, on the upper-right side, centered on Europe (if you zoom in, you'll notice that Netherland is in the center);
-* a black-ish area on the bommo-left side, showing two entries, one in green, the other in blue.
-It shows some logs;
+* a black-ish area on the bottom-left side, showing two entries, one in green, the other in blue.
+It shows some __logs__;
-* two empty tables labeled "Airports" and "Runways" in the upper-left and bottom-right corners respectively.
+* two empty tables labeled "__Airports__" and "__Runways__" in the upper-left and bottom-right corners respectively.

 #### Search country